Rakshit-or-shadow/Ray-Tracer/README.md

 # Assignment - Dynamic Allocation, File I/O, Low Level Programming, Strings, qSort

 ## Ray Tracing
-Having established the theoretical foundations for the game play of your new game, your studio informs you they have failed to hire any graphics programmers.
+Having established the theoretical foundations for the gameplay of your new game, your studio informs you they have failed to hire any graphics programmers.
 Only a minor setback, as you have now been relocated to lead the graphics division.
 You want to make this a truly next-gen game, so it will be entirely ray traced.
-Unsatisfied with every game engine and rendering tool on the market, you decide to make your own in stock C to fully customize it for your needs.
+Unsatisfied with every game engine and rendering tool on the market, you decide to make your own in standard C to fully customize it for your needs.

 <img src="assets/main2.png" />